RcDevRIL/cesi_covid_19_tracker/README.md

 This application has first been created by a group of 4 students in software engineering during a course on Web development !:rocket:
 We had 2 school days to think about a simple website to build...subject and technologies free of choice !!
 The notation was about project management not coding so..
 We could have fun with the app !:+1: We chose Flutter Web so we can get a first glimpse on this technology and we chose to make a simple **COVID-19** dashboard relying on some free API.

 After what became a sucessful exam, I chose to continue the development for training purposes!
-And also to see the state of Flutte for Web...:thinking:
+And also to see the state of Flutter for Web...:thinking:

-Let's dive in!! :rocket:
+_Let's dive in !!_:monocle_face:
-### Features :monocle_face:
+### Features :rocket:
 - Home page with world stats ([Dashboard])
 - Countries page with list of all available countries ([CountryView])
   * A text input enables instant filtering on the list